Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 On May 9, 2011, Maria Shriver and Arnold Schwarzenegger ended their 25-year marriage, with Shriver moving out of their Brentwood mansion.

-May 16, 2011: Los Angeles Times revealed Schwarzenegger fathered a child with Mildred Baena
+May 16, 2011: Los Angeles Times revealed Schwarzenegger fathered a son

-On May 16, 2011, the Los Angeles Times revealed that Arnold Schwarzenegger had fathered a son, Joseph, more than 14 years earlier with an employee in their household, Mildred Patricia "Patty" Baena.
-He confessed to his wife after she confronted him with the information.
+On May 16, 2011, the Los Angeles Times revealed that Arnold Schwarzenegger had fathered a son, Joseph, over 14 years earlier with Mildred Patricia "Patty" Baena, an employee in their household.

 2011: Separation from Maria Shriver

-In 2011, Arnold Schwarzenegger reached his term limit as governor of California and returned to acting.
+In 2011, Arnold Schwarzenegger reached his term limit as governor and returned to acting.

 2011: Removal of Marxist Busts

-In 2011, Arnold Schwarzenegger revealed that his wife, Maria Shriver, had requested the removal of his collection of Marxist busts, obtained from Russian friends after the dissolution of the Soviet Union, though he kept the one of Vladimir Lenin.
+In 2011, Arnold Schwarzenegger revealed that his wife requested the removal of his collection of Marxist busts, but he kept the one of Vladimir Lenin because "he was the first".

 2011: Support for Israel at Independence Day Celebration

-In 2011, at the Independence Day celebration hosted by the Israeli Consulate General in Los Angeles, Arnold Schwarzenegger voiced his support for Israel and mentioned signing a bill to divest California pension funds from companies doing business with Iran.
+In 2011, at the Independence Day celebration hosted by the Israeli Consulate General in Los Angeles, Arnold Schwarzenegger expressed his love for Israel and mentioned signing a bill to divest California pension funds from companies doing business with Iran.

-In 2012, Arnold Schwarzenegger helped found the Schwarzenegger Institute for State and Global Policy at the USC Price School of Public Policy, aiming to promote post-partisanship and find solutions to public challenges.
+In 2012, Arnold Schwarzenegger helped to found the Schwarzenegger Institute for State and Global Policy at the USC Price School of Public Policy, focusing on post-partisanship and finding solutions to public policy challenges.

 In January 2014, when asked what he was least proud of, Arnold Schwarzenegger replied, "I'm least proud of the mistakes I made that caused my family pain and split us up."

-In 2014, Arnold Schwarzenegger released a video message in support of the Euromaidan protests in Ukraine against the pro-Russian President Viktor Yanukovych.
+In 2014, Arnold Schwarzenegger released a video message in support of the Euromaidan protests against Ukraine's pro-Russian President Viktor Yanukovych.

-In 2015, Arnold Schwarzenegger stated that he kept the Lenin bust to "show losers", reflecting his perspective on historical and political figures.
+In 2015, Arnold Schwarzenegger said he kept the Lenin bust to "show losers".

-In 2015, Arnold Schwarzenegger was filmed driving his silver Bugatti Veyron Grand Sport Vitesse, which has bright aluminium forged wheels and dark brown leather interior.
+In 2015, Arnold Schwarzenegger was spotted and filmed in his silver Bugatti Veyron Grand Sport Vitesse with bright aluminum forged wheels and dark brown leather interior.

-In 2016, Arnold Schwarzenegger endorsed John Kasich for the Republican Party presidential primaries but announced in October that he would not vote for the Republican presidential candidate Donald Trump in that year's United States presidential election, the first time he did not vote for the Republican candidate since becoming a citizen in 1983.
+In 2016, Arnold Schwarzenegger endorsed John Kasich for the Republican presidential primaries but announced in October that he would not vote for Donald Trump in the United States presidential election, marking the first time he did not vote for the Republican candidate since becoming a citizen.

 2017: Acquisition of Electric Mercedes G-Class

-In 2017, Arnold Schwarzenegger acquired a Mercedes G-Class that was modified for all-electric drive, furthering his interest in environmentally friendly vehicles.
+In 2017, Arnold Schwarzenegger acquired a Mercedes G-Class modified for all-electric drive.

 2017: Condemnation of White Supremacists

-In 2017, Arnold Schwarzenegger condemned white supremacists who were seen carrying Nazi and Confederate flags, labeling their heroes as "losers".
+In 2017, Arnold Schwarzenegger condemned white supremacists carrying Nazi and Confederate flags, calling their heroes "losers".

 On March 29, 2018, Arnold Schwarzenegger underwent emergency open-heart surgery for replacement of his replacement pulmonic valve.